aws-deepracer-community/deepracer-for-cloud/README.md

 	* `current-run.env` contains user session configuration (pretraining, track etc.) as well as information about where to upload your model (S3 bucket and prefix).
 	* `docker/.env` remains the home for more static configuration.
 This is not expected to change between sessions.
 * Uses the Azure temporary drive on `/mnt` to store robomaker files (checkpoints, logs); these will be deleted between runs, but provides ~300GB of 'free' storage as long as the VM is running.
 Archiving of logs and additional checkpoint files required if desired.
+* Robomaker, RL Coach and Log Analysis Docker images are now available as downloads in [Docker Hub](https://hub.docker.com/search?q=larsll%2Fdeepracer&type=image), which reduces the time to build a new VM.

 ## Installation